Sony A7S vs RX1R

 Review summary: Sony A7S vs RX1R

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7S and the Sony RX1R?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A7S: